The behaviour of Teak

 All wood in growing trees contains considerable quantities of water, commonly called sap.
 Most of this water should be removed in order to obtain satisfactory service from the wood in use.
 All wood gains or loses moisture in an attempt to reach a state of balance with the condition under which it is stored or used.
 The amount of mositure in wood is spoken of as its “moisture content”.
 Timber used in our furniture is kiln dried so as to minimise the swelling and contracting of the furniture.

 Treating with teak oil or other preservatives will not extend the life of your furniture, it is purely cosmetic.
 Should you prefer to return the furniture to its original colour we recommend that you apply the oil before weathering takes place.
 Ensure that the furniture is dry and free of dust and apply one light coat of oil with a clean cloth or brush, wiping off any excess oil.
-Teak oil should not be applied over accumulated dirt as the the result will be dark and the furniture will eventually blacken.
+Teak oil should not be applied over accumulated dirt as the teak will eventually darken.

 If necessary, remove previous oil or dirt by vigorous scrubbing or using a pressure hose.
 The pressure hose should be held at a distance of 6 to 8 feet away, set at about 1000psi (approximately 70 bar).